Superconductivity-enhanced spin pumping: Role of Andreev resonances

 We describe a simple hybrid superconductor$|$ferromagnetic-insulator structure manifesting spin-resolved Andreev bound states in which dynamic magnetization is employed to probe spin related physics.
 We show that, at low bias and below $T_c$, the transfer of spin angular momentum pumped by an externally driven ferromagnetic insulator is greatly affected by the formation of spin-resolved Andreev bound states.
 Our results indicate that these bound states capture the essential physics of condensate-facilitated spin flow.
 For finite thicknesses of the superconducting layer, comparable to the coherence length, resonant Andreev bound states render highly transmitting subgap spin transport channels.
 We point out that the resonant enhancement of the subgap transport channels establishes a prototype Fabry-P\'erot resonator for spin pumping.

 {\it Introduction}.---Spatial variations in the superconducting order in a finite region lead to the formation of spin-degenerate Andreev bound states (ABSs) with discrete excitation energies below the superconducting gap \cite{Sauls1}.
-An externally applied magnetic field or proximity to a ferromagnetic order, on the other hand, can induce spin splitting in the ABSs that results into spin-resolved ABSs \cite{Annett,Lee}.
-In this Letter, we consider a normal metal (N) sandwiched between a superconductor (S) and a ferromagnetic insulator (FI) that serves as a simple platform with spin-resolved ABSs, which are localized in the N layer.
-The non-equilibrium pure spin current engendered from the externally driven FI--spin pumping--is utilized to probe spin transport in an $\text{S}|\text{N}|\text{FI}$ hybrid structure.
+An externally applied magnetic field or proximity to a ferromagnetic order, on the other hand, can induce spin splitting in the ABSs that results into spin-resolved ABSs \cite{Lee}.
+In this paper, we consider a normal metal (N) sandwiched between a superconductor (S) and a ferromagnetic insulator (FI) that serves as a simple platform with spin-resolved ABSs, which are localized in the N layer.
+The nonequilibrium pure spin current engendered from the externally driven FI\textemdash spin pumping\textemdash is utilized to probe spin transport in an $\text{S}|\text{N}|\text{FI}$ hybrid structure.
 The spin pumping generated from a time-dependent magnetization, on the other hand, is a flow of spin angular momentum into adjacent materials that dissipates energy of the ferromagnet \cite{Yaroslav1}.
-We suspect that the magnetic damping increase in a superconducting hybrid multilayer reported in Ref.~\cite{Jeon} can be understood by the resonant enhancement of the spin pumping discussed here.
+We suggest that the magnetic damping increase in superconducting hybrid multilayers $\text{Nb}|\text{Ni}_{80}\text{Fe}_{20}$ and $\text{NbN}|\text{GdN}$ reported, respectively, in Refs.~\cite{Jeon} and \cite{Yao} may be attributed to the resonant enhancement of the spin pumping discussed here.